tutumcloud/builder/README.md

 And then run your builds as above appending `--volumes-from builder_cache` to them to reuse already downloaded image layers.

-## Adding credentials via .dockercfg
+## Adding repository credentials

-If your tests depend on private images, you can pass their credentials either by mounting your local `.dockercfg` file inside the container appending `-v $HOME/.dockercfg:/.dockercfg:ro`, or by providing the contents of this file via an environment variable called `$DOCKERCFG`: `-e DOCKERCFG=$(cat $HOME/.dockercfg)`
+If your tests depend on private images, you can pass their credentials either by mounting your local `.docker` folder inside the container appending `-v $HOME/.docker:/.docker:ro`, or by providing the contents of the `.docker/config.json` file via an environment variable called `$DOCKERCFG`: `-e DOCKERCFG=$(cat $HOME/.docker/config.json)`

 ## Using the host docker daemon instead of docker-in-docker